atroxaper/p6-LogP6-Blog-Example/README.md

 }
 ```

-As you can see, the format is quite simple.
-We decide to write cro and prime
+The format is self-descriptive: we decided to write cro and prime
 logs to files and calculator to standard output.

-Now we separate using and configuring loggers.
+Now, we separate process of logger usage and configuring it.
 It provides us the possibility to
 manage loggers without code changes.
 But actually not in runtime for now :)

 The thing we did not describe yet is configuration synchronization.
 This means
 synchronization between loggers and its configuration.
-When you change cliche,
+When you change a cliche,
-writer or filter or any other things you expect that logger will change its
+a writer, a filter or any other thing you expect that the logger will change its
 behavior.
-But logger itself is an immutable object.
-You can `wrap` a logger with
+But the logger itself is an immutable object, so you have to `wrap` a logger with
-some `wrapper` to add some functionality to it.
-In our case synchronisation
+a `wrapper` to add some functionality to it.
+In our case - synchronisation
 functionality.
 LogP6 has two synchronization wrappers out of the box -
 `time wrapper` (try to sync each X seconds) and `each wrapper` (sync logger each
 log call).
 Maybe it sounds a little tricky, but...
 Anyway, for now, we need